 What are the Pros and Cons of Landlords Suing Tenants?

-You must have heard about tenants suing landlords for some reason or another but do you know there are certain situations when landlords also have the right to sue their tenants?
+Tenants suing landlords is a lot more common than landlords suing tenants.
 Usually landlords or tenants take the matter to court when a conflict cannot be resolved in an amicable manner.
 So, if you are in such a situation, you can think about filing a lawsuit.
-There are some pros and cons associated with suing your tenants though, which will be discussed in this article along with reasons for suing your tenants.
+There are some pros and cons associated with suing your tenants though, which will be discussed in this article along with how landlords suing tenants can occur.

 Landlords can take their tenants to court for endless reasons the most common of them are listed below: